Insolation — Incoming Solar Radiation

 It all starts with the Sun, where the fusion of hydrogen creates an immense amount of energy, heating the surface to around 6000°K; the Sun then radiates energy outwards in the form of ultraviolet and visible light, with a bit in the near infrared part of the spectrum.
 By the time this energy gets out to the Earth, its intensity has dropped to a value of about 1370 W/m2 —as we just saw this is often called the solar constant (even though it is not truly constant — it changes on several timescales):

-The insolation is not constant over the surface of the Earth — it is concentrated near the equator (Fig. 5) because of the curvature of the Earth.
-But, the situation is complicated by the fact that the Earth’s spin axis is tilted by 23.4° relative to a line perpendicular to the Earth’s orbital plane (see Fig. 6), so that as Earth orbits around the Sun, the insolation is concentrated in the northern hemisphere (the northern hemisphere summer) and then the southern hemisphere (winter in the northern hemisphere).
+The insolation is not constant over the surface of the Earth — it is concentrated near the equator (first figure on pagebecause of the curvature of the Earth.
+But, the situation is complicated by the fact that the Earth’s spin axis is tilted by 23.4° relative to a line perpendicular to the Earth’s orbital plane (see second figure on page), so that as Earth orbits around the Sun, the insolation is concentrated in the northern hemisphere (the northern hemisphere summer) and then the southern hemisphere (winter in the northern hemisphere).
 This tilt of the spin axis, also called the obliquity, is the main reason we have seasons.

 The tilt of the spin axis also means that day length changes, and these changes are most dramatic at the poles, which experience 24 hours of daylight during their summers and no daylight during their winters.
 The varying day length, along with the angle of incidence of the Sun’s rays, combine to control the average daily insolation variation (see figure above).
 On a yearly average, the equatorial region receives the most insolation, so we expect it to be the warmest, and indeed it is.